-In this blog I would like to share with you 10 best practices that can be used to best mitigate against malicious users and attacks on your network.
+In this article, I would like to share with you 10 network security best practices that can be used to best mitigate malicious users and attacks on your network.

 - Define privileged user accounts on your network devices – If you have one account and password to log into your network devices including your enable secret password and this has been given to all staff and one of those staff members leaves the organisation then you would need to change those login details.
 Creating a different account for each user with different levels of access is a better practice.

-- Create a honey port or honey net – Create a separate network which is less secured then your production network and have fake information and devices on this network.
+- Create a honey pot or honeynet – Create a separate network that is less secure than your production network and has fake information and devices on this network.
 This looks Sweet to the attacker and by attracting them into this distraction network they will spend a large amount of time snooping this network for valuable information.
-You can then monitor this network and see what these attackers are looking for or the techniques they are using to penetrate into a network to better protect you live production network.
+You can then monitor this network and see what these attackers are looking for or the techniques they are using to penetrate into a network to better protect your live production network.